China stocks shine in first week of 2023 on economic recovery hopes

 “We expect nationwide infections to peak in January ... an earlier peak in infection cases implies earlier normalization in economic activity.
 We thus expect the economy to start a strong recovery in 2Q23,” J.P.Morgan analysts wrote in a note.

+Foreign investors bought a net 20 billion yuan ($2.9 billion) of Chinese stocks via the Stock Connect Scheme this week, the biggest weekly purchase amount since Dec.
+2.

-China expects the total number of passenger trips made by travellers by road, rail, water and flight during the upcoming Lunar New Year to reach 2.1 billion this year, double from last year’s 1.05 billion during the same period.
+As COVID curbs have been scrapped, China expects the total number of passenger trips made by travellers during the upcoming Lunar New Year to reach 2.1 billion this year, double from last year’s 1.05 billion during the same period.

 Comments